amiv-eth/amivapi/amivapi/documentation/Introduction.md

 # REST Introduction

 A [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API
-is a certain style of web service, following a set of design principles for the structure of,  and interaction with data.
+is a certain type of web service, following a set of design principles for the structure of, and interaction with data.

 ## Data structure